sematext/docs/docs/monitoring/tag-support.md

 #### Cloud metadata

-The Sematext Monitoring Agent has the ability to collect cloud metadata as tags from AWS, Azure and GCE instances.
+The cloud metadata from AWS, Azure and GCE instances is collected as tags.
 The agent collects below metadata as tags:

 | Name  | Tag Name  | Supported Cloud Providers  |
 |:--|:--|:--|